Jan Czochralski: Remembrance

-As a way to commemorate him, a number of places in Poland were named after Jan Czochralski including schools and streets in such cities like Gdańsk, Poznań, Bydgoszcz and Wrocław.
+As a way to commemorate him, a number of places in Poland were named after Czochralski including schools and streets in such cities like Gdańsk, Poznań, Bydgoszcz and Wrocław.

+In 2004, the European Materials Research Society established the Jan Czochralski Gold Medal for contributions to materials science in honour of the Polish scientist.

 In 2009, the Polish Post issued a series of four commemorative stamps.
-The stamp with a denomination of PLN 1,55 depicted Jan Czochralski.
+The stamp with a denomination of PLN 1,55 depicted Czochralski.

 In 2012, the Polish Parliament passed a resolution to name 2013 as "The Year of Jan Czochralski".

-In 2016, a team of Polish mineralogists led by Łukasz Karwowski from the Silesian University and Andrzej Muszyński from the Adam Mickiewicz University named a newly-discovered mineral czochralskiit in honour of the Polish chemist.
+In 2016, a team of Polish mineralogists led by Łukasz Karwowski from the Silesian University and Andrzej Muszyński from the Adam Mickiewicz University named a newly discovered mineral czochralskiit in honour of the Polish chemist.
 It was discovered during scientific works in the Morasko Meteorite Nature Reserve.

 In 2018, a comic book by Maciej Jasiński and Jacek Michalski entitled Jan Czochralski.
 The Man Who Changed the World (Polish: "Jan Czochralski.
 Człowiek, który zmienił świat") was officially published.

 In 2019, a commemorative IEEE Milestone plaque honouring Czochralski's scientific achievements was ceremonially unveiled at the Warsaw University of Technology.

-In 2019, a square in front of the Mill of Knowledge Innovation Centre in Toruń was named in memory of Jan Czochralski.
+In 2019, a square in front of the Mill of Knowledge Innovation Centre in Toruń was named in memory of Czochralski.

+Citizenship

+Jan Czochralski renounced his German citizenship.
+His brother was murdered by the Germans at the beginning of the Second World War.